-Sign up to take part in our Play In A Day (modified) event!
-We're moving this event online and highlighting the creation of original theatre works with a writing and design concept competition!
+Sign up to take part in our Play In A Day event!

 Updates will be emailed to you as the event comes closer, so please enter an email address that you check often in the registration form.

 Your registration form must be completed in full by

 October 11th to be eligible to take part.

 Contestants must be all aged 16 and older

 by October 16th to participate.

 Yvette Nolan (Algonquin) is a playwright, director, and dramaturg.
 Plays include BLADE, Annie Mae’s Movement, The Birds (a modern adaptation of Aristophanes’ comedy), The Unplugging, Gabriel Dumont’s Wild West Show (co-writer), the libretto Shanawdithit, and the short film A Common Experience (w.
 Shane Belcourt).